jey-gh/Learning-Programming/README.md

-# Learnings
+# Learning Programming
-Collection of exercises and projects from my programming studies.
+This repository is a collection of projects from me learning programming.